LaevusDexter/unsafe-try-catch/README.md

 # unsafe-try-catch

 Unsafe try-catch solution for Go.
-Unsafe because it uses runtime internals: gosave, and gogo.
+It does not work on newer versions.

 # usage